cartigli/vault/xsorted()/III SQL/0 SQL Introduction.md

 [S]tructured [Q]uery [L]anguage
-designed specifically for database management creates, manipulates, shares data through [ queries ]
+SQL is designed specifically for relational database management creates, manipulates, shares data through [ queries ]
-	one can write and execute these queries through SQL
+	One can write and execute these queries through SQL

 Most important language for data management in 2016, 2017